AINE-Projects/Essentials-of-Python-Programming/README.md

 __About the project:__ The project leverages the basic concepts of Python programming such as variables, data types, loop and conditional statements to develop the game of Rock, Papers and Scissors.

 __Difficulty Level: Beginner__
 Tools to Use: Any Python IDE such as Jupyter Notebook, Azure Data Studio, Google Colaboratory or PyCharm.
 This project will guide you with working on Jupyter Notebook (Anaconda 3).
-Please click here and follow the link to download and install the tools.

 __Aim:__
 Write a Python program to develop a Rock, Papers and Scissors game to be played against a computer.